Nonadiabatic corrections to electric quadrupole transition rates in H$_2$: Numerical calculations

 The other operators $Q_2$, $Q_3$, and $Q_4$ are second-order matrix elements and thus require the construction of intermediate states,

 which are obtained by solving a corresponding linear equation in the basis of $\Psi_{\Sigma^+}$ and $\Psi_\Pi$ functions, respectively.
 Those bases for intermediate states carry exactly the same set of nonlinear parameters as the external basis -- optimized for the energy of the ground electronic state.
+This considerably reduces the number of integrals that have to be computed, and for the case of $|\psiS\rangle$ allows us to reuse the basis already constructed for the external (ground) state, hence we have $\Omega_{\Sigma^+}=\Omega$.
+Whereas for $|\phi_\Pi^{k}\rangle$ we choose $\Omega_\Pi=\Omega-2$, which curiously, due to different symmetry restrictions for $\Sigma_g^+$ and $\Pi_g$, results in almost the same basis sizes, both in JC and HL cases.

 Out of all $Q_i(R)$, the calculation of $Q_2$ in Eq.~\eqref{79} is the most difficult.
 The simplest way to evaluate it is to perform the differentiation in $\xi$ numerically,

 The matrix element $\langle \nabla^k_R\phi_\mathrm{el}|\nabla^k_R \phi_\mathrm{el}\rangle_\xi$ is constructed according to Eq.~\eqref{77}, which requires solving for a new eigenpair for each~$\xi$, due to the $\xi$-dependence of the Hamiltonian.
 Already with $\xi=10^{-5}$, this numerical method yields accurate results ($\delta\approx-2.5\cdot10^{-7}$ at $R=1.4011$ au) in comparison to the method based on analytical $\xi$-differentiation, described in Appendix A. This confirms that the accuracy of this method is limited by the basis size, rather than the numerical differentiation at $\xi=0$.